 The bears have a very large part of the park, there are different types of bears, black and grizzly bears.
 There are about a thousand black bears and a small 200 grizzly bears.
 But there are also many wolves, coyotes, fish, birds, mountain lions, bison, red deer, and elk.

 The flora part is even more extensive with various tree species such as lodgepole pines, conifers, oaks, alders, linden, weeping willows, pollard willows, and fir trees.
 Of course, there are also many plant species in the park.

-Finally, the Yellowstone National Park lures in the winter months to more and more visitors who want to take their snowmobile rides or try their hand at cross-country, both from the town of West Yellowstone from Day trips in heated and closed tracked vehicles through the snow-covered National Park area are from West Yellowstone or Mammoth out possible.
+Finally, Yellowstone National Park lures in the winter months more and more visitors who want to take their snowmobile rides or try their hand at cross-country, both from the town of West Yellowstone from Day trips in heated and closed-tracked vehicles through the snow-covered National Park area are from West Yellowstone or Mammoth out possible.
 The park is especially popular with wildlife watchers and many tourists go there to follow the footsteps of the Wapiti stags, pronghorns or bighorn sheep or watch the Canadian cranes on the large grassy areas.